Roller Derby 101

 Most Roller Derby today is played on a flat track and follows the rules and regulations put forth by the Women’s Flat Track Derby Association, often just called WFTDA (sometimes pronounced Wiff-Dah).
 Co-Ed and Men’s leagues also follow these rulesets.
 Many men’s leagues are a part of the Men’s Roller Derby Association (sometimes pronounced Mur-da).

-Roller Derby Explained
+Roller Derby Rules Explained

 The game of Roller Derby consists of two 30-minute periods.
 Each period is divided into “jams.”
 Each jam lasts up to two minutes, with a 30 second break in between.
 The 30 second pause between jams allows skaters time to get into their correct positions.